berkholz/PHPMailerTestapplication/README.md

  + And you're done.

 ## Troubleshooting
-For troubleshooting take a look at you apache's errorlog, e.g. /var/log/apache2/error.log.
+For troubleshooting take a look at your apache's errorlog, e.g. /var/log/apache2/error.log.